 Confused by crop factor or mystified by megapixels?
 Our photographic A-Z has everything you need to know

 Welcome to our photographic jargon-buster!
-Even the most seasoned of photographers can admit that, sometimes, all the technical terms gets a little confusing.
-That's why we've put together this guide – to give you clear, no-nonsense explanation for the technical terms you're likely to encounter as a photographer.
+Even the most seasoned of photographers can admit that, sometimes, all the technical terms get a little confusing.
+That's why we've put together this guide – to give you a clear, no-nonsense explanation of the technical terms you're likely to encounter as a photographer.

 There's a lot to remember when it comes to digital cameras, and while you don't need to know the ins and outs of exactly how a sensor works, it's useful to have a grounding in the difference between sensor sizes, to take one example.
 While you can just stick a digital camera on Auto, point it and hope for the best, taking time to understand the fundamental concepts of photography will make it so much easier to capture fantastic images.

 We've ordered this guide alphabetically, and cross-referenced terms in places where we feel it's helpful, so you can easily jump up and down the page by clicking on the relevant term.

 0-9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 This is the smallest type of imaging sensor found in consumer cameras, and is often seen in smartphones and action cameras.
 There are some slight size variations in this category, with 1/1.7-inch and 1/2.5-inch sensors, among others, but 1/2.3-inch types are the most common.
 See also: Sensor

 A step-up from the types of sensors used in smartphones, 1-inch type sensors are generally used in small-to-medium compact cameras.
 They offer an advantage in image quality compared to a smartphone without increasing the size or cost of the camera by too severe a degree.
 For this reason, 1-inch type sensors are particularly popular in travel-oriented compact cameras.
 See also: Sensor.